-Once you have completed the template MPI program by filling in the inter-process communication, submit myjob.slurm to NOTS or submit your code to the autograder for a final run.
+Once you have completed the template MPI program by filling in the inter-process communication, submit myjob.slurm to NOTS.
 The teaching staff will want to see some performance improvement from 1 to 2 to 4 to 8 processes, before checking off a successful completion of your lab.